FascodeNet/alterlinux/README.rst

 The examples below will assume an unmodified profile in a system location (unless noted otherwise).

-It is advised to check the help information of the **build.sh** scripts in the profiles:
+It is advised to check the help information of the **mkarchiso**:

   .. code:: bash

-    /usr/share/archiso/configs/releng/build.sh --help
+    mkarchiso -h

 Create images with packaged archiso
 -----------------------------------

   .. code:: bash

-    /usr/share/archiso/configs/releng/build.sh -w path/to/work_dir -o path/to/out_dir
+    mkarchiso -B path/to/profile -w path/to/work_dir -o path/to/out_dir build_profile

 Create images with local clone
 ------------------------------

-Clone this repository and make sure to run with the local `mkarchiso <archiso/mkarchiso>`_  script in *PATH* (if it has been modified):
+Clone this repository and run:

   .. code:: bash

-    PATH="archiso:$PATH" ./configs/releng/build.sh -w path/to/work_dir -o path/to/out_dir
+    ./archiso/mkarchiso -B path/to/profile -w path/to/work_dir -o path/to/out_dir build_profile

 Testing
 =======